neicnordic/neic.no/_activities/tryggve.md

 Tryggve contributes to facilitating automated cross-border sample and data movements complying with the Nordic legal framework, with an ambition to scale to Europe and beyond.
 The services developed are easy to reach and use across countries, and moving from one system to another is made simple for the user, taking into account the high security requirements.

-The outcomes of Tryggve project will enable researchers to conduct their research utilising sensitive data in secure settings and facilitate Nordic collaboration in biomedical research.
+The outcomes of NeIC Tryggve project will enable researchers to conduct their research utilising sensitive data in secure settings and facilitate Nordic collaboration in biomedical research.
 In practice, Tryggve implements specific Use Cases as part of the project.
 The Use Cases drive the development in Tryggve towards actual and concrete demands of the users.
 The easiest way to start using secure services from Tryggve is to apply for a [Tryggve use case](https://neic.no/tryggve/usecase/).

 Currently active project is [Tryggve2](https://neic.no/tryggve2/), which continues and expands the work done in [Tryggve1](https://neic.no/tryggve1/).